 The first day of Durga Puja is Mahalaya which heralds the advent of the goddess.
 The celebrations begin on the sixth day, that is, Sasthi.
 During the following three days, Saptami, Ashtami and Navmi, the goddess, is worshipped in her various forms like Lakshmi, Saraswati, Ganesha and Kartikeya.

-Several rituals are associated with this festival, performed by the devotees with a lot of passion and fervour.
+There are several associated rituals of Durga Puja, performed by the devotees with a lot of passion and fervour.

 Every day while the priests perform the rituals associated with the worship, devotees pay their respects through Pushpanjali or Anjali, a floral offering.
 Anjali takes place on all three days of Saptami, Ashtami and Navami.
 The auspicious hour for Anjali, always in the morning, is announced beforehand.
 It is customary to fast until the devotees have offered the day’s Anjali.